 Apps like Mint

 Mint is just one of the many budgeting apps out there.
-Other popular apps include Simplifi, Tiller Miller, Personal Capital, and Qube Money.
+Other popular apps include Simplifi, Tiller Miller, Empower, and Qube Money.

-Personal Capital is another free money management tool that focuses on tracking your savings, assets, and investments.
+Empower is another free money management tool that focuses on tracking your savings, assets, and investments.
 You do have access to budgeting tools and the ability to manage your financial accounts in one place.
-Personal Capital can help you set up daily, weekly, and monthly spending targets, so that you’re staying on top of using your money wisely.
+Empower can help you set up daily, weekly, and monthly spending targets, so that you’re staying on top of using your money wisely.

-While most people use Personal Capital as a free resource, you also have the option of adding personalized investment and wealth management advice for a fee.
+While most people use Empower as a free resource, you also have the option of adding personalized investment and wealth management advice for a fee.
 All investments under $1 million incur an annual 0.89% management fee, but depending on the advice you get, it could definitely be worth it.

 Tiller Miller offers a free 30-day trial to see how their budgeting tools and savings trackers can help you achieve your financial goals.
 After your free trial is up, the service costs $79 per year, with no pesky ads to distract you from spending wisely and saving to meet your goals.